 Subsequent visits didn't go much better: every appointment was with a different midwife with no actual medical background, who just looked at us blankly when we asked difficult questions…

-Going to PragueWith Alina having grown up in Russia, but us not wanting to be there for a long time, we looked instead at Prague, where Alina's mom lives, and where the medical system is similar to that in Russia.
-Around Christmas Alina found a gynecologist in Prague willing to lead her pregnancy, so since then we traveled to Prague every month or so.
+Going to PragueWith my wife having grown up in Russia, but us not wanting to be there for a long time, we looked instead at Prague, where mom-in-law lives, and where the medical system is similar to that in Russia.
+Around Christmas my wife found a gynecologist in Prague willing to lead her pregnancy, so since then we traveled to Prague every month or so.

 The surname debacleIn the meantime we were considering maybe giving birth in the Netherlands after all; otherwise we'd have to go to Prague for a few months.
 One of the reasons to indeed go to Prague was the surname debacle.